 In addition to developing the UI for the Responsive Hardware Web Application project, I was tasked to help lead, build up and establish our front-end process.

 The page is live on production now and is viewable here.

-I was also given the opportunity to take initiatives to improve the processes for our code contribution as well as building a stronger bridge between design and development teams.
+I was given the opportunity to be a team lead to improve the process for our code contribution, and build a stronger bridge between design and development.

 Developers and Designers were in silos

-I recognized we needed accountability and visibility to ensure that those developing weren't running ahead and going straight from the comps and requirements to development without consultation with the UI/UX Designers who created the comps.
-By establishing a method of visibility for our Design Team we could ensure that designers and developers are meeting.
+I recognized we needed accountability and visibility to ensure that developers weren't going straight to development without consultation with the UI/UX Designers.
+By establishing a method of visibility for our Design Team we could ensure that designers and developers were aligned.

-As a result we were able to decrease development time, as key UX decisions that surfaced during development could be addressed quickly since links were now made between developers and designers.
+As a result, we were able to decrease development time.
+Key UX decisions that surfaced could be addressed quickly now that links were made between developers and designers.

-Our Organizational structure meant our Design team is in a different department than our Development team.
-Both resources are coming together in a Project based team with a Project Manager and business analysts.
-This means that in this new project setting our design feedback loop was new and unfamiliar to our team members and we were finding that as we're moving from Proof of Concept phase to Development, we were losing feedback from our Creative Director.
-This meant lost time and effort as the development team needed to sift through Jira comments and our Creative Director needed to rewrite her feedback on adjusting the UI to improve the UX or meet the UX requirements.
+Our Organizational structure meant our Design team was in a different department from our Development team.
+Both resources were coming together in a project-based team structure.
+This meant that our design feedback loop was new and unfamiliar to our team members.
+We found that as we moved from Proof of Concept phase to Development, we were losing feedback from our Creative Director.
+This meant lost time and effort as the development team needed to sift through Jira comments and our Creative Director needed to rewrite her feedback.

 We were losing this feedback because the feedback and UI/UX concerns brought up needed further exploration or went beyond the scope of that particular "story".
 With the original agreement that the UX issue would be handled moving forwards, the Creative Specialist would move the story forward.
 However we found that there were cases where the developer/designer would not come back and take action.